AABearBots/First-Closed-Doors-Competition/README.md

 ### About Algobots

-You are allowed to compete with as many Trading Bots as you see fit.
-You can create as many Indicator Bots as required to implement your strategy.
+You are allowed to compete with as many Trading Algobots as you see fit.
+You can create as many Indicator Algobots as required to implement your strategy.
 You will learn more about the different types of bots further down this document.

 In order to guarantee transparency, registered algobots are not allowed to connect to the exchange directly; algobots should connect to the exchange only through the AACloud _Assistant_ (more on this further down this document).
 AACloud tracks algbots activity and makes the information available for everyone to audit.